 The following describes the material features and rights of the capital stock of Scotts Miracle-Gro.
-This summary does not purport to be exhaustive and is qualified in its entirety by reference to applicable Ohio law and the forms of Scotts Miracle-Gro's amended articles of incorporation and code of regulations, which are attached to this Proxy Statement/ Prospectus as Annex D and Annex E, respectively, and incorporated by reference into this Proxy Statement/ Prospectus.
+This summary does not purport to be exhaustive and is qualified in its entirety by reference to applicable Ohio law and Scotts Miracle-Gro's articles of incorporation, as proposed to be amended, and code of regulations, which are attached to this Proxy Statement/ Prospectus as Annex D and Annex E, respectively, and incorporated by reference into this Proxy Statement/ Prospectus.